 Graduate Assistant Ministry Intern Program

-One intern works with Associate Professor of Music Ben Brody, '97, in the coordination of all weekly chapel worship services.
-The university carries on a vibrant rhythm of worship, with community chapels each Tuesday and Thursday mornings at 11-11:30 a.m. during fall and spring semesters.
+One intern works with Professor of Music Ben Brody in the coordination of all weekly chapel worship services.
+The university carries on a vibrant rhythm of worship, with community chapels Tuesday and Thursday mornings at 11-11:30 a.m. during fall and spring semesters.
 In addition, Hosanna, our student-led worship service on Tuesday evenings, provides an opportunity for contemporary worship.

-Our other intern serves with Dean of Spiritual Life and Campus Pastor Forrest Buckner, working in athletics ministry and overseeing the AWAKE ministry on campus.
+Another intern serves with Dean of Spiritual Life and Campus Pastor Forrest Buckner, working in athletics ministry and overseeing the AWAKE ministry on campus.
 In athletics ministry, the intern helps to provide spiritual leadership for the members of each team.
-AWAKE is a student-led ministry in which students grow in their knowledge of who they are, who God is, and why that matters -- and they invite others to do the same.
+AWAKE is a student-led ministry in which students grow in their knowledge of who they are, who God is and why that matters – and invite others to do the same.